JamieHeather/IMGTgeneDL/README.md

 However note that while this script will generate files if those conditions are met, these data may not be sufficient for functional `stitchr` operation without manually adding sequences (e.g. if no matching leader/variable regions are found).
 It's recommended that users take care when using these tools for species with relatively little banked data.

 Also note that `stitchr` mode will filter out any FASTA reads containing ambiguous or non-DNA residues, which are present for some species.
-All TRDV genes are also included in the `TRA.fasta` files, as (at least in humans) all can be found rearranged with TRAJ genes.
+All TRDV genes are also included in the `TRA.fasta` files by default, as (at least in humans) all can be found rearranged with TRAJ genes.

 ## Notes